iluwatar/java-design-patterns/chain/README.md

 **Programmatic Example**

 Translating our example with the orcs from above.
-First we have the `Request` class:
+First, we have the `Request` class:

 ```java
 public class Request {